-Therefore, in the buck boost topology the maximum output current depends on the application conditions (firstly input and output voltage, secondly switching frequency and inductor value).
+So in the buck boost topology the maximum output current depends on the application conditions (firstly input and output voltage, secondly switching frequency and inductor value).

-In Figure 35 the maximum output current for the above configuration is depicted, varying the input voltage from 4.5 V to 38 V.
+In Figure 34 the maximum output current for the above configuration is depicted varying the input voltage from 4.5 V to 28 V.

-The dashed line considers a more accurate estimation of the duty cycles given Equation 44, where power losses across diodes, the external Power MOSFET, and the internal Power MOSFET are taken into account.
+The dashed line considers a more accurate estimation of the duty cycles given by Equation 40, where power losses across diodes, external Power MOSFET, internal Power MOSFET are taken into account.